GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/10.Tell-Me-the-Story-of-Jesus/docs.md

 -------------|------------|
 Title | Tell Me the Story of Jesus |
 Key | E♭ Major |
-Titles | Tell me the story of Jesus |
+Titles | Tell me the story of Jesus, |
 First Line | Tell me the story of Jesus |
 Author | Fanny J. Crosby
 Year | 1908